When you can get a refund

 - buy the wrong colour.

-Some businesses still do offer refunds in these situations.
+Some businesses still offer refunds in these situations.
 This is their choice and not a legal requirement.

 Businesses will usually give you a refund in the same way that you originally paid them.
 This might be cash, cheque, money order or electronic transaction.
 They won’t give you the refund in cash unless that’s how you paid them.